-Ambassador Taous Feroukhi is presently Director General of International Political and Security Affairs at the Ministry of Foreign Affairs of the People’s Democratic Republic of Algeria.
-Prior to this assignment, Ambassador Feroukhi was Permanent Representative of the Democratic Republic of Algeria to Austria and also to the United Nations Office at Vienna from 2001-2011.
+Ambassador Taous Feroukhi is presently Advisor to the Minister of Foreign Affairs of the People's Democratic Republic of Algeria.
+Prior to this posting, she was Director General of International Political and Security Affairs (2012/2015) and Permanent Representative of the Democratic Republic of Algeria to Austria and also to the United Nations Office at Vienna (2001-2011).
 During this period, she served a number of functions, including Chair of the Vienna Chapter of the African Group, Chair of the Vienna Chapter of the Group of 77, and Chair of the Council of Governors.
 Ambassador Feroukhi has also undertaken a number of other assignments during her distinguished diplomatic career.
 She has the Grand Gold Decoration for services rendered to the Republic of Austria.
 Since 2010, she serves on the Board of Trustees of the United Nations Interregional Crime and Justice Institute.

-Ambassador Thomas Fitschen is presently Deputy Permanent Representative of the Federal Republic of Germany to the Office of the United Nations and the other International Organizations in Geneva.
-Prior to taking up this assignment in 2012, Ambassador Fitschen served as Head of the General Assembly Affairs Division and Deputy Head of the Ministry’s Task Force Rule of Law Promotion from 2008-2011.
+Ambassador Thomas Fitschen is presently Director of United Nations, International Cyber Policy and Counter-terrorism of the Federel Ministry of Foreign Affairs.
+Prior to taking up this assignment in 2015, Ambassador Fitschen was Deputy Permanent Representative of the Federal Republic of Germany to the Office of the United Nations and the other International Organizations in Geneva.
+In previous postings, he served as Head of the General Assembly Affairs Division and Deputy Head of the Ministry’s Task Force Rule of Law Promotion from 2008-2011.
 He has had a number of other assignments, including assignments in New York at the German Permanent Mission (2005-2008), and in Berlin as Deputy Head of the Task Force Global Issues (2001-2005) and desk officer at the Division for International Cooperation against Organized Crime and Terrorism (1991-2001).
 Dr. Fitschen is a member of the German Society of International Law, the European Society of International Law and the German United Nations Association, and he publishes regularly on international law and the United Nations.

 Ambassador Wu Hailong is Permanent Representative of the People’s Republic of China to the United Nations Office at Geneva and Other International Organizations in Switzerland.
 Prior to this appointment in 2014, Ambassador Wu served as Head of Mission to the European Union from 2011 to 2014, and from 2009 to 2011 as Assistant Minister of Foreign Affairs.
 Ambassador Wu served in a number of capacities, including Director-General, Department of International Organizations and Conferences from 2006 to 2009; Permanent Representative to the United Nations and other International Organizations in Vienna and Permanent Representative to the United Nations Industrial Development Organization and Permanent Representative to the International Atomic Agency (2004 to 2006).
 Ambassador Wu is married and has one daughter.